karl-hajjar/llm-ops-stack/README.md

 cd llm-ops-stack
 ```

-Then create a virtual environment with all the necessary packages:
+Then create a virtual environment with all the necessary packages.
+Run the following commands one by one sequentially:
 ```bash
 python3 -m venv env
 source env/bin/activate